 That was twelve years ago when Nick had just died.

-She was still there, in the same Department with the Chief whom she did not call ‘Sir’ any more but Mark.
+She was still there, in the same department with the chief whom she did not call ‘sir’ anymore, but Mark.
 She did not want to be on more familiar terms than that and always kept the distance required by their positions.
 Even when he separated and later divorced his wife, her friends thought she ought to try and make him notice her as a woman.
 Not only did she refuse but found the whole idea distasteful and small-minded.
 She never thrust herself forward like some unattached women who came into contact with him.
 She had no desire to be the centre of attention but strove to be efficient and productive in her daily life for the sake of her beloved daughters.

 She heard someone address her.

-‘Hey you there!’
+‘Hey you there.’

-The stern command voice belonged to Francesca Palletta, called ‘Frankie’ at the Station.
+The stern command voice belonged to Francesca Palletta, called ‘Frankie’ at the station.
 She put it on when addressing and intimidating a criminal.
 Only this time there was a cheerful hint in it.

 ‘You are late today, Anne Hammond.
 What’s happened?
 Traffic problems?’

-That was a joke between them, as Frankie overcame her lateness by sounding the siren on her police car whilst Anne had no right to such a facility.
+That was a joke between them, as Frankie overcame her lateness by sounding the siren on her police car, whilst Anne had no right to such a facility.

 ‘No, not quite, Frankie.’